 The role of alcohol and the immune system

 Over the course of their lives, the vast majority of adults in the United States will try alcohol.
 Up to 30% of adults are estimated to never take a drink again.
 In most cases, continued alcohol consumption is light to moderate.
 And while we still don’t fully understand the reasons, many studies posture that light to moderate drinking may actually have beneficial effects of the body including lowering the risk of heart disease, diabetes and even stroke.

-Let’s discuss, but no that’s dangerous is the significantly increased risk of developing pneumonia or infection of the lungs.
 Indeed, studies show that those who drink heavily increase the risk of pneumonia by two and up to nine times.
-This risk is important because even run of the mill upper respiratory conditions such as a cold or the flu… or more recent infections such as coronavirus can spread lower, into the lungs leading to severe complications and hospitalization.
+This risk is important because even run of the mill upper respiratory conditions such as a cold or the flu – or more recent infections such as coronavirus – can spread lower, into the lungs leading to severe complications and hospitalization.